SwatiPatel11/deployment_with_heroku/README.md

 # Deployment_with_heroku
-This is a code base for deploying API's to Heroku Infrastructure using CI/CD (Continuous Development/Deployment)
+This is a code base for deploying API's to Heroku Infrastructure using CI/CD (Continuous Integration /Continuous Deployment)

 1. Create the repository in github
 2. Clone the repository in local environment using github desktop